 To relieve the pressure of their shoulders, attempts have been made to organise volunteer activities to help the family with other tasks, as well as raising donations as needed: winter clothing, household expenses as well as side activities (girls love to dance, and the boys love football).

 Overall, the work that Milan and Sharadha have been doing is the incalculable challenge of being the father and mother of these 12 children who had nothing.
 Moreover, it is unmeasurable the great love that lives in a house that has already been destroyed and destitute, but that is unshakeable by the greatness of the spirit of two beings who only want the best for the children.

 The Wanderlust supports Sharadha’s to ensure the continuity of children’s well-being while raising funds for the construction of the new building.

 So far, we have got winter clothes and new bedding for all children, as well as financial donations for the own expenses.

-Whenever The Wanderlust travels to Nepal, some of the trip’s profit goes to the organisation so that it can continue the incredible work it has done with these children.
+Whenever The Wanderlust travels to Nepal, 10% of the tour’s profit goes to the organisation so that it can continue the incredible work it has done with these children.

 Travel with us to Nepal, and you will are already be helping!